blowb/blowb-doc/README.md

-# Blowb -- Build Your Own Web
+# Blowb -- Build Internet Apps That Belongs to You

 This is a document project, consisting of instructions to set up Internet services using existing free software for you, your family and/or your organization to preserve privacy.